Spooky Charcuterie Board for Halloween

 First things first, you’re going to need to choose a tray or board for your Halloween themed charcuterie board.
 Choose an appropriate size for the gathering that you’re having, of course.

 I really like a black or dark metal tray for a Halloween platter since it kind of sets the tone for a spooky vibe.
-I’ve had this feast platter for several years, and it was the perfect choice for this Halloween charcuterie board.
+I’ve had this feast platter for several years, and it was the perfect choice for a Thanksgiving charcuterie board or this Halloween charcuterie board.
+Halloween cupcakes look great on it, as well.

 A dark wood cutting board or even a large black or gray ceramic platter would also be perfect.